yiisoft/yii2/docs/guide/view.md

 \yii\widgets\ActiveForm::end();
 ```

-In the code above `widget` method is used for a widget that just outputs content while `begin` and `end` are used for a
+In the first example in the code above, the `widget` method is used to invoke a widget that just outputs content.
+In the second example, `begin` and `end` are used for a
 widget that wraps content between method calls with its own output.
 In case of the form this output is the `<form>` tag
 with some properties set.